Autoregressive Bandits: INTRODUCTION

-In a large variety of sequential decision-making problems, a learner is required to choose an action that, when executed, determines: (i) the immediate reward and (ii) the behavior of an underlying process that will influence, in some unknown manner, the next reward.
-This process, of arbitrary nature in general, is influenced by the actions the agent performs and generates a temporal dependence between the sequence of observed rewards.
-A class of stochastic processes widely employed to model the temporal dependencies in real-world phenomena is that of the \emph{autoregressive}~\citep[AR,][]{hamilton2020time} processes.
-In this paper, we model the reward of a sequential decision-making problem as an AR process where its parameters depend on the action selected by the agent at every round.
-This scenario can be regarded as an extension of the \emph{multi-armed bandit}~\citep[MAB,][]{lattimore2020bandit} problem, in which an AR process governs the temporal structure of the observed rewards that is, through the action-dependent AR parameters, that are unknown to the agent.
-It is worth mentioning that such a scenario displays notable differences compared to more traditional non-stationary MABs~\cite{GurZB14}.
-Indeed, in the presented scenario, we can exploit the knowledge that the underlying process is AR and, more importantly, that such a dynamic depends on the agent's action.
+In a large variety of sequential decision-making problems, a learner is required to choose an action that, when executed, determines: ($i$) the immediate reward and ($ii$) the behavior of an underlying process that will influence, in some unknown manner, the future rewards.
+This process is influenced by the course of actions the agent performs and generates a temporal dependence between the sequence of observed rewards.
+A class of stochastic processes widely employed to model the temporal dependencies in real-world phenomena are the \emph{autoregressive} (AR) processes~\citep{hamilton2020time}.
+In this paper, we model the reward of a sequential decision-making problem as an AR process whose parameters depend on the action selected by the agent at every round.
+This scenario can be represented as a particular class of continuous \textit{reinforcement learning} problems~\citep{sutton2018reinforcement} where an AR process governs the temporal structure of the observed rewards through the action-dependent AR parameters that are unknown to the agent.
+It is worth mentioning that such a scenario displays notable differences compared to more traditional \emph{non-stationary} learning problems.
+Indeed, in the scenario we address, the environment does not change, and the reward dynamics depend on the agent's course of actions only.